ssm/ssm-hitch/README.markdown

   default)
 * **cert_source**: source to the TLS certificate, either a file, or a puppet uri (no default)

-* **ensure**: set the desired state of the resource. (optional, valid values are absent or present, default is present)

 No more than one of **cacert_content** and **cacert_source** must be specified.